opendaylight/docs/docs/release-notes/projects/serviceutils.rst

 Bugs Fixed
 ----------

-* List of bugs fixed since the previous release

-  * NIL
+* There were no significant issues resolved in the sodium release.

 Known Issues
 ------------

-* List key known issues with workarounds

-  * N/A
+* There were no significant issues known in the sodium release.

 End-of-life
 ===========

-* List of features/APIs which are EOLed, deprecated, and/or removed in this release
+* List of features/APIs that were EOLed, deprecated, and/or removed from this release.

-  * N/A
+  * None

 Standards
 =========

-* List of standards implemented and to what extent
+* List of standards implemented.

   * N/A